Trust Center

 - That a qualified-timestamp proof was issued by a TSA listed on the EU LOTL at the time of issuance.

-- That a given hash was observed by Sigill.ai at a given time (account-scoped, via the tenant audit log).
+- That a given hash was observed by sigill.ai at a given time (account-scoped, via the tenant audit log).

-Sigill.ai cannot prove
+sigill.ai cannot prove

 - That the contents of the file are factually true — only that they existed and have not changed.